istio/istio.io/_docs/tasks/traffic-management-v1alpha3/request-routing.md

 This is because without an explicit default version set, Istio will route requests to all available versions of a service in a random fashion.

-> Note: This task assumes you don't have any routes set yet.
+> This task assumes you don't have any routes set yet.
 If you've already created conflicting route rules for the sample, you'll need to use `replace` rather than `create` in the following command.

 1. Set the default version for all microservices to v1.